Cabaret (musical): Historical basis

 Writer Christopher Isherwood (left) and chanteuse Jean Ross (right) photographed in the 1930s.

 The events depicted in the 1966 musical are derived from Anglo-American writer Christopher Isherwood's autobiographical tales of his colorful escapades in the Weimar Republic.
 In 1929, Isherwood visited Weimar-era Berlin during the final months of the Golden Twenties.
 He relocated to Berlin to avail himself of boy prostitutes and to enjoy the city's orgiastic Jazz Age cabarets.
 He socialized with a coterie of gay writers that included Stephen Spender, Paul Bowles, (Note: Paul Bowles was an American writer who wrote the novel The Sheltering Sky.
 After meeting the author in Berlin, Isherwood appropriated his surname for the character of Sally Bowles.) and W.H.
 Auden.
-At the time, Isherwood viewed the rise of Nazism in Germany with political indifference (Note: Jean Ross later claimed the political indifference of the Sally Bowles character more closely resembled Isherwood and his hedonistic friends, many of whom "fluttered around town exclaiming how sexy the storm troopers looked in their uniforms.") and instead focused on writing his first novel.
+At the time, Isherwood viewed the rise of Nazism in Germany with political indifference (Note: Jean Ross later claimed the political indifference of the Sally Bowles character more closely resembled Isherwood and his hedonistic friends, many of whom "fluttered around town exclaiming how sexy the storm troopers looked in their uniforms.") and instead focused on writing a novel.

 In Berlin, Isherwood shared modest lodgings with 19-year-old British flapper Jean Ross, (Note: Isherwood claimed he and Ross "had a relationship which was asexual but more truly intimate than the relationships between Sally and her various partners in the novel, the plays and the films.") an aspiring film actress who earned her living as a chanteuse in lesbian bars and second-rate cabarets.
 While room-mates at Nollendorfstrasse 17 in Schöneberg, a 27-year-old Isherwood settled into a sexual relationship with a 16-year-old German boy, and Ross became pregnant after engaging in a series of sexual liaisons.
 She believed the father of the child to be jazz pianist and later film actor Peter van Eyck.

-As a favor to Ross, Isherwood pretended to be her heterosexual impregnator in order to facilitate an abortion of which Ross nearly died due to the doctor's incompetence.
-Visiting the ailing Ross in a Berlin hospital, Isherwood felt resentment by the hospital staff for, as they assumed, forcing Ross to undergo the abortion.
-This event inspired Isherwood to write his 1937 novella Sally Bowles and is dramatized as its narrative climax.
+As a favor to Ross, Isherwood pretended to be her heterosexual lover in order to facilitate an abortion.
+Ross nearly died from the procedure due to the doctor's incompetence.
+Visiting Ross during her recovery in a Berlin hospital, Isherwood perceived hostility from the hospital staff who believed that he had forced her to undergo the abortion.
+These events inspired Isherwood to write his 1937 novella Sally Bowles, in which the abortion serves as the narrative climax.